How to Prepare for Your SOC 2 Readiness Assessment

 Published: Feb 4, 2025

 Opting for a readiness assessment ahead of your SOC 2 examination is—while optional—a beneficial extra step when seeking compliance.
 Do you remember taking a practice test while preparing for an exam in school?
-Such a move could never hurt your chances of success.
-That being said, there are some things you should understand ahead of your readiness assessment that can help demystify your experience.
+It allows you to understand your weaknesses before undergoing the actual test.
+That being said, there are some things you should understand ahead of your readiness assessment that can help enhance your experience.

-As a long-time, leading provider of SOC reports, we’ve walked many an organization through readiness assessments to successful SOC 2 examinations and assurance, so we understand that for those new to these initiatives, there may be some misunderstandings.
+As a long-time, leading provider of SOC reports, Schellman has supported many organizations through readiness assessments to prepare for an upcoming SOC 2 examination, so we understand that for those new to this compliance framework, there may be some misconceptions.

 In this article, we’ll articulate three of the most common misconceptions organizations assume about their upcoming SOC 2 readiness assessment so that you can set proper expectations as you move forward.